mickael-h/githubexplorer/README.md

 Search results will automatically update as you scroll through them.

 When the readme is big, rendering the preview screen can take a lot of time.
-This might be a good opportunity to try React's experimental concurrent mode.
+This might be a good opportunity to try React's experimental concurrent mode... when it's available for React Native.

 The code should be clean and self-explanatory.
 Classes, functions, and lines are kept short to ensure legibility.
 I use SonarLint to ensure code consistency and cleanliness.